 - Pour in pasta sauce, stirring in, and heat through for a couple of minutes or so.

-- Once squash are cooked, portion filling into them, top with shredded cheese and bake just until the cheese has melted.
+- Once squash are cooked, portion filling into them, top with shredded mozzarella cheese and bake just until the cheese has melted.

 - Garnish with parsley (if desired).
 Serve and enjoy!